Armenian mafia: Germany

-On July 13, 2014, two men were badly injured when two clans got into an argument in which shots were fired in Erfurt.
+In 2009 and 2011, the German Federal Criminal Police Office (BKA) launched an investigation into these criminal groups.
+On July 13, 2014, two men were injured when two groups got into an argument in which shots were fired in Erfurt.
 MDR Thüringen reported that after several months of investigations, the BKA arrested 31-year-old car dealer Arthur Z. and 26-year-old Karo S. on suspicion of drug trafficking, as during the raids, police discovered 35 kilograms of marijuana.